Marjorie Taylor Greene joins protests in New York City, chants with Trump supporters as others shout "liar" at her

 Trump is the first former U.S. president ever to be indicted.
 A grand jury determined prosecutors had enough evidence to charge Trump, following an investigation related to "hush money" payments made to adult film star Stormy Daniels in 2016.

-He is charged with 34 counts, including falsifying business records in the first degree, and pleaded not guilty in court Tuesday.
+He is charged with 34 counts of falsifying business records in the first degree, and pleaded not guilty in court Tuesday.
 Trump has repeatedly denied wrongdoing and accused the D.A. of a political "witch hunt."

 As Trump traveled Monday from Florida to New York to face charges, the city's Mayor Eric Adams urged potential protesters to control themselves.